lawnjelly/godot-lportal/INSTRUCTIONS.md

 #### Internal workflow

-I am still polishing the external workflow, so will only describe the internal workflow here.
 It can be a good idea to examine the [BoxRooms demo](https://github.com/lawnjelly/lportal-demos/tree/master/BoxRooms), which shows the process in detail.
 Note that all this can be done manually, or with your own code (it is not even a core part of LPortal, more convenience functionality), the workflow is just a way of simplifying this for most people.

 1) Create your level as normal with rooms and portals.
-2) Add spotlights as desired within the rooms (omnis may also work but I am still working on them).
+2) Add spotlights and omnis as desired within the rooms.
 3) You can also use directional lights (outside the room list).
 4) Make sure each light has the property set 'Use In Baked Lighting'.

 5) The workflow allows having one shared lightmap for the entire level, instead of one per object.
 To do this as well as running the game as normal you must also have a 'preparation' phase where the level will be UV mapped (a second set of UV coordinates, which are used for the lightmap).
 The preparation phase can be a separate godot project if desired, the only output required for a game level is (1) the uv mapped level and (2) the lightmap.

 6) For the preparation phase instead of calling `rooms_convert` you should call:
-`MeshInstance * rooms_convert_lightmap_internal(String szProxyFilename, String szLevelFilename);`
+`MeshInstance * lightmap_internal(String szProxyFilename, String szLevelFilename);`

 This will save 2 files, a .tscn containing a merged mesh (proxy) of the entire level, and a .tscn containing the entire level, but with a second set of UV coordinates matched to the proxy.